Tropical Greenhouse with Study and Showpiece Gardens

 - Holding events open to the public

-The Tropical Greenhouse has a total area of 625 m2 and sits prominently on the Kleve Campus between the canteen and the library building on the Spoy Canal.
+The Tropical Greenhouse with Study and Showpiece Gardens has a total area of 625 m2 and sits prominently on the Kleve Campus between the canteen and the library building on the Spoy Canal.
 It contains a seminar room, a plant room and a large climate-controlled greenhouse unit.

 This unit consists of four research chambers and a main cultivation area for plants, which currently houses a collection of tropical crop plants.
 The climate-control functions allow us to simulate different climate zones, thus creating optimal growing conditions for a variety of different plant species.
 This variety not only enables students and researchers to conduct internationally-oriented projects and experiments, but also provides a practical teaching aid for students.